DamirKadyrzhan/Signal_Processing_MATLAB/README.md

-# Baiscs of Signal Processing in MATLAB
+# Basics of Signal Processing in MATLAB

 The code attached shows the conversion of continuous time signals into discrete.
 It represents the fundamentals of discrete and analogue signals.